 Aloe is not safe for cats and dogs.

 7. Wandering Dude or Inch Plant

 Tradescantia zebrina is a personal favorite.
 I love their color combination of silvery green and deep maroon.

-The wandering Jew goes by several other names, including spiderwort, zebra plant, and inch plant.
+The Wandering Dude goes by several other names, including spiderwort, zebra plant, and inch plant.
 And it’s one of the easiest plants to bring back from the dead.

 Even if you do manage to do serious damage to this plant, they’re incredibly easy to propagate and fill out quickly.
 Check out our full care guide for how to propagate tradescantia.

 You can keep these in a pot or as a hanging plant.
 But if you’re not looking to invest a lot of time in care, then it will get pretty leggy, so you may wish to start with it in a hanging pot.